Watch: Nostalgic memories at Drumraymond Blondes as the Griffin Brothers bail the May hay

 Advertisement

-A few photographs show two David Browns which had been purchased by their late Father Harry Griffin a 1954 25D used for rowing the hay with a haybob and 1967 880 Selectamatic along with a 1980 Welger pickup bailer.
+A few photographs show two David Browns which had been purchased by their late father Harry Griffin a 1954 25D used for rowing the hay with a haybob and 1967 880 Selectamatic along with a 1980 Welger pickup baler.

-After the bailing of the hay it was “accompanied by tae in the hayfield'.
+After the baling of the hay it was “accompanied by tae in the hayfield'.

-Angela added: “To some this is just a day in the sun, but to us this is our own farm record for bailing hay in May.”
+Angela added: “To some this is just a day in the sun, but to us this is our own farm record for baling hay in May.”

 Would you like your event, fundraiser featured in Farming Life and online, then why not share your video footage and photographs?